apache/incubator-xtable/README.md

 1. Use Java11 for building the project.
 If you are using some other java version, you can use [jenv](https://github.com/jenv/jenv) to use multiple java versions locally.
 2. Build the project using `mvn clean package`.
 Use `mvn clean package -DskipTests` to skip tests while building.
 3. Use `mvn clean test` or `mvn test` to run all unit tests.
-If you need to run only a specific test you can do this by something like `mvn test -Dtest=TestDeltaSync -pl core`.
+If you need to run only a specific test you can do this by something like `mvn test -Dtest=TestDeltaSync -pl xtable-core`.
 4. Similarly, use `mvn clean verify` or `mvn verify` to run integration tests.

 # Style guide